blkqi/gmpd/README.md

 # Google Music Player Daemon

 A Node.js application that lets you search for music on Google Play Music and stream to Music Player Daemon.
-Uses [playmusic](https://github.com/jamon/playmusic) for Google Play Music integration.
+Uses [playmusic](https://github.com/jamon/playmusic) for Google Play Music integration and [mpd.js](https://github.com/andrewrk/mpd.js) to control MPD.

 This project is not endorsed by of affiliated with Google in any way.